-In a tire, the faster the molecules move (i.e. the hotter they get), the harder they hit the walls of the tire and the higher the tire pressure.
+The faster air molecules move (i.e. the hotter they get), the harder they hit the tire walls and the higher the tire pressure.
 This is why your car’s owner manual tells you to measure the air pressure in your tires when the tires are cold.
-The pressure changes a lot with temperature.
-The video below, which I did a few years ago with the National Science Foundation, delves a little deeper into the specifics of tires and gas pressure.
-(And if the video doesn’t embed correctly, then try here.)
+The pressure changes a lot with temperature, as explained in the video I did for the National Science Foundation.

 For the temperatures passenger car tires reach, a good rule of thumb is that every 10 degrees Fahrenheit corresponds to 1 psi (pounds per square inch) increase in pressure.
 NASCAR tires routinely change pressure by 20-40 psi from the tire sitting on the pit wall to the time it’s run a couple of laps.
 So the pressure you put into the tire is no where near the pressure you have three to five laps into the race.
 For a tire to have the right pressure during a long run, it has to have a much lower pressure when it first goes on the car.
 It takes a few laps for the tire to heat up, so the tire is really being stressed in the initial part of a run.

 It’s a calculated risk teams take in how low they will start their tires.
 Goodyear specifies a recommended pressure for each tire.
 NASCAR officials often check right front tire pressures in the pits.
 The idea is that because the tires work in concert, if you the left front is way off, the car won’t be set up well.
 But there’s plenty of evidence that teams are getting around the recommendations and starting off with very low tire pressures.